Allreality/Allreality/README.md

 - 👋 Hi, I’m @Allreality
-- 👀 I’m interested in ... setting up AI to wright the code for a game.
+- 👀 I’m interested in ... setting up AI to write the code for a game.
 - 🌱 I’m currently learning ...
 What to tell AI to do and Unreal Engine 5.
 - 💞️ I’m looking to collaborate on ... learning more.
 - 📫 How to reach me ... akilhashim1@gmail.com